NapesWeaver/rpnapes/README.md

 <!-- [Reverse Polish Notation Calcamatron](https://napesweaver.github.io/rpnapes/) -->
 <a href="https://napesweaver.github.io/rpnapes/" target="_blank">Reverse Polish Notation Calcamatron</a>

-This has been an ongoing project since my earliest coding in JS.
-It works well, is rather spaghettified and contains a number of stubs (I still need to implement maths for imaginary numbers, for instance).
-The code I lifted from [Stack Overflow](https://stackoverflow.com/) and similar sites is especially good ;)

 This project does not use any JQuery and Works offline :)

 ## Calcamatron